 Iwachu is owned by N & I Asia Pte Ltd. A Japanese company headquartered in Singapore.

 40 Jln Pemimpin, #04-11 Tat Ann Building,

 The foundry is a big operation, and most of the products are made using the green sand-casting method.

 Iwachu is best known for its range of teapots.

 But they also have a beautiful selection of brightly colored teapots and a line of cast-iron cookware.

 History of Iwachu Castings

-The Iwachu brand was founded in 1902 by Sueyoshi Iwashimizu, who was born in Iwate Prefecture, Japan.
+The Iwachu brand was founded in 1902 by Sueyoshi Iwashimizu, in Iwate Japan.
 Iwate is the largest region in Japan, producing cast-ironware called Nambu or Nanbu Tekki, depending on the translation.
-If you want to learn more about Nanbu Tekki and the 900-year-old industry, then just click the link.
+If you want to learn more about Nanbu Tekki and the 900-year-old industry, click the link.